School Curriculum - Physical Education & Games

 All members of the school have, as part of the curriculum, timetabled lessons in Physical Education and Games.
-At GCSE and A-level, pupils can gain a formal qualification in Physical Education, which can possibly lead to entry into further study, and careers in this continually expanding feature of society.
+At GCSE and A-level, pupils can gain a formal qualification in Physical Education, which can potentially lead to entry into further study and careers in this continually expanding feature of society.

-Activities taught are Athletics, Badminton, Basketball, Cross Country, Cricket, Athletic Development, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Volleyball, Football.
+Activities taught are; Athletics, Badminton, Basketball, Cross Country, Cricket, Athletic Development, Gymnastics, Hockey, Netball, Rounders, Rugby, Swimming, Tennis, Volleyball, Football, Orienteering and Quick Cricket.

 GCSE Physical Education

 Pupils are taught both the theory and practical elements of Physical Education.
-Pupils select and study three activities for practical assessment, one individual and two team or vice versa.
+Pupils select and study three activities for practical assessment, one individual and two team or vice versa, plus a Non-Examined Assessment (NEA) on one of their chosen sports.

 The theoretical aspect covers: